getpopper/popper/README.md

 refers to code of a `foo` codebase.
 Then:

   * there's a git repo for foo and there's a tag/sha1 that we refer to in the paper repo.
-We can optionally track this via git submodules.

   * for the version that we are pointing to, there is a docker image in the docker hub.
-E.g. if foo#tag1 is what we refer to, then there's a docker image <repo>/foo:tag1 .
+E.g. if foo#tag1 is what we refer to, then there's a docker image <repo>/foo:tag1.
 We can optionally track the image's source (dockerfile) with submodules.

 # Examples